DaytonS3/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. What is the purpose of using _sessions_?
+What is the purpose of using sessions?

+  Sessions allow users to not have to login constantly during a certain period of time.
+It is also used for authentication by   getting user data and storing it as a cookie.

-1. What does bcrypt do to help us store passwords in a secure manner.
+What does bcrypt do to help us store passwords in a secure manner.

+  Bcrpyt encrypts the users password by hashing it.

-1. What does bcrypt do to slow down attackers?
+What does bcrypt do to slow down attackers?

+  Can hash a users password as many times that you want

-1. What are the three parts of the JSON Web Token?
+What are the three parts of the JSON Web Token?

+  Header, payload, signature

 ## Project Set Up